 Additional Activities

 Short enrichment activities are also included at the end of some lessons.
-These are optional critical thinking and reasoning sections that include higher level word puzzles for developing analytical skills.
+These are optional critical thinking and reasoning sections that include higher-level word puzzles to develop analytical skills.

 What I like about LLATL